Is the Wavefunction Already an Object on Space?: Discussion

+But is it possible that all the information contained in a generic wavefunction can be contained in a set of local beables?
+Even if the answer were negative, the same problem exists in all interpretations of quantum mechanics, including the pilot-wave theory and the GRW interpretation, since they all include the wavefunction.

-Fortunately for all these interpretations, we have seen in this article that the wavefunction as-it-is is indeed an object on space, in the same sense in which geometric objects are objects on space, both in Euclidean geometry and in Klein geometry, and that this is consistent with the empirical data.
+Fortunately for all these interpretations, in the case that the manifest image really requires that the underlying ontology is spatial, we have seen in this article that the wavefunction as it is is indeed an object on space, in the same sense in which geometric objects are objects on space, both in Euclidean geometry and in Klein geometry, and that this is consistent with the empirical data.
 Even so, the wavefunction is not explicitly a field on space, but why should we expect this?
-Nevertheless, if this is important, it was previously shown that it can be faithfully represented as an infinite-dimensional field on space \cite{Stoica2019RepresentationOfWavefunctionOn3D}, but even without such a representation, here we made it clear that it already is an object on space, and in what sense.
+If this is important, it was previously shown that it can be faithfully represented as an infinite-dimensional field on space \citep{Stoica2019RepresentationOfWavefunctionOn3D}, and another way to see this was proposed in \citep{Stoica2023TheRelationWavefunction3DSpaceMWILocalBeablesProbabilities}.
+Even without such a representation, here, we made it clear that it already is an object on space, like classical objects or objects in Euclidean geometry or in Klein's Erlangen Program.